drupalwxt/helm-drupal/README.md

 This chart will deploy a highly available and performant enterprise Drupal site with the following integrations:

-- File Storage (Azure Files) for Stateless
+- File Storage (Azure Files) for Stateless Design
 - MySQL configured with ProxySQL
 - PostgreSQL configured with PGBouncer
 - Redis